sudoist/hugo-jcos.io/content/posts/lockdown-laptop-priorities.md

 I kept searching and disappointed on how expensive laptops are right now.

+A decent specced unit is more expensive than my gaming desktop.

 For me, I'm not really a fan of laptops but I think I should invest in one since it is useful for my work.

 Found one from Dell I think but when I thought about it long and hard...
 Why not just upgrade my Asus.